alexberndt/geospatial-data/README.md

    with helper functions written in a separate file `src/ml_notebooks/stac/helper.py` to aide with code readability.

+   > Although `catalog.validate()` passed all checks, I was struggling to query data using the `pystac_client` tool.
+Any idea as to what I was doing wrong?

+   To avoid being blocked by this, I used a publicly available STAC catalog to test STAC queries with (see `read_stac_api.ipynb` notebook).

 2. Exploration of Provided Satellite Data

    1. `src/ml_notebooks/stac/explore_data.ipynb`